 £$€¥ As a testament to Switzerland’s commitment to public education, the entrance to the permanent collection is free for everyone.
 Temporary exhibitions charge $5-$20 for anyone over 18 years of age.
 However, you can see exhibitions for free on the first Sunday of the month.

-The museum is best known for its stuffed animals.
-The
+History Museum is best known for its stuffed

-are well-maintained, and many animals are placed in large
+many animals are placed in large ‘enclosures’ which

 The ground floor is mainly devoted to birds, snakes and European mammals (including wild board, chamoix, ibex, and a famous two-headed turtle called Janus).
 The first floor has a collection of African animals, including giraffes, lions and tigers.
 And the top floors house a bronze statue of the Lucy skeleton, the oldest known human fossil, moon rocks donated to the museum by NASA and an earthquake simulator.